 In this review, I’ll explain the ins and outs of CrowdStreet, and when investors should consider using the platform.

-- Online commercial real estate crowdfunding platform
+- Online real estate investing platform

 - Has options for both accredited and non-accredited investors

-- Minimum investment of $10,000
+- Minimum investment of $25,000

 What Is CrowdStreet?

-Investors can choose whether to invest in particular investment projects, or to invest in a “portfolio” of a few dozen projects.
 The recent performance of projects shows that most individual investments tend to outperform the blended portfolio options.